 2.006 Thermal-Fluids Engineering II

 Focuses on the application of the principles of thermodynamics, heat transfer, and fluid mechanics to the design and analysis of engineering systems.
-Laminar and turbulent flow.
+Dimensional analysis, similarity, and modeling.
+Pipe systems: major and minor losses.
+Laminar and turbulent boundary layers.
+Boundary layer separation, lift and drag on objects.
 Heat transfer associated with laminar and turbulent flow of fluids in free and forced convection in channels and over surfaces.
 Pure substance model.
 Heat transfer in boiling and condensation.
 Thermodynamics and fluid mechanics of steady flow components of thermodynamic plants.
 Heat exchanger design.
 Power cycles and refrigeration plants.
 Design of thermodynamic plants.
-Radiation heat transfer.
+Analyses for alternative energy systems.
 Multi-mode heat transfer and fluid flow in thermodynamic plants.

 Lecture occurs 9:30 AM to 11:00 AM on Mondays and Wednesdays in 3-370.